K4liber/subinterpreters/README.md

 #### Is GIL only slowing down my multi-threaded programs or is it any useful?

 `GIL` simplifies developers lifes.
-For example, performing the most common operations on a dict shared between multiple threads will not result in a race condition or corruption of the data within the dict.
+For example, performing the most common operations on a dictionary shared between multiple threads will not result in a race condition or corruption of the data within the dictionary.
 Moreover, when you are reading or writing from a file or socket the GIL is released allowing multiple threads to run in parallel.
 The `GIL` is smart, it tries to help, you need to have more trust in `GIL`.

 #### What about pure python functions?
 Is it safe to execute them using multiple threads running at the same time, witihin a single process?

-From the perspective of a Python developer who defines a pure function based solely on the absence of explicit shared state manipulation within the function's code, there are still implicit actions performed by the CPython interpreter that can modify shared state.
+<a name="shared_state"></a>From the perspective of a Python developer who defines a pure function based solely on the absence of explicit shared state manipulation within the function's code, there are still implicit actions performed by the CPython interpreter that can modify shared state.

+TODO clean this mess up

 For example, `Reference Counts` + `String interning`.